Roadmap

 Conflict resolution

 When multiplayer lands, edits merge through operational transforms.
-Until then, the server keeps the latest snapshot and prior versions are archived so you can roll back if needed.
+Until then, the server keeps the latest snapshot and archives previous versions for safe rollback.